What if I am not clear on my legal needs?

 Wills, Trusts, and Living Wills are an integral part of almost every estate plan.
 A Durable Power of Attorney is a powerful business tool that should be a part of every comprehensive estate plan.
 Many people believe that because their total assets are under the federal exemption amount they do not need an estate plan.
 Nothing could be further from the truth.
 Everyone needs to plan for the orderly distribution of their assets after death and the appointment of executors, guardians, and trustees.
 This can best be done in a Will, created in the context of a comprehensive estate plan.

-Now that the Federal Estate and Gift Tax Exemption is more than $11,000,000, do I still need to do estate planning?
+Now that the Federal Estate and Gift Tax Exemption is $12,920,000, do I still need to do estate planning?

 The generous exemption amount is scheduled to sunset in 2025 back to the former $5,000,000 amount.
 Stay tuned!

 In the past, New Jersey had its own version of a death tax called the New Jersey Estate Tax which was enacted in 2002.
 At that time, the exemption was a paltry $675,000.00 per person.
 On November 1, 2016, in a political deal to raise the gasoline tax, the New Jersey legislature modified the New Jersey Estate Tax.
 On January 1, 2017, the exemption amount increased to $2,000,000.00 per person.
 The next change took place on January 1, 2018, at which time the New Jersey Estate tax was repealed in its entirety.
 Stay tuned for newer information now that New Jersey has a new governor.
 The repeal could be permanent, or a new estate tax could be imposed.
 There is also the possibility that if the estate tax were re-enacted the exemption amount could be changed yet again.
 This sense of uncertainty alone is a compelling reason to keep your estate plan up to date.